Ukrainian five-hryvnia note

-The Ukrainian five-hryvnia note (₴5) is one of the most common banknotes of the Ukrainian hryvnia.
+The Ukrainian five-hryvnia note (₴5) is one of the banknotes of the Ukrainian hryvnia.

 The current five-hryvnia note is predominantly blue in colour.
 The front features a portrait of Ukrainian Hetman Bohdan Khmelnytsky.
 The reverse side shows a church in his birthplace village of Subotiv, where he is buried.
 An updated version of the note began circulation on 14 June 2004, with new security features.

-The National Bank of Ukraine plans to introduce a new five-hryvnia coin, which will gradually replace the five-hryvnia note.
+The National Bank of Ukraine introduced a new five-hryvnia coin in 2019, which is gradually replacing the five-hryvnia note.